Equal Employment Opportunity Statement

 The United States Attorney’s Office encourages those with targeted disabilities who are interested in employment with our office to register for the Office of Personnel Management’s Shared List of People with Disabilities.
 Applicants can submit their resume to email@example.com and reference "Federal Career Opportunities" in the subject line.
 To receive further information about this list, please visit www.benderconsult.com.

 Employment for all positions is contingent upon the satisfactory completion of a background investigation by the Department of Justice.
 This is a thorough investigation which includes checks with present and former employers, military records and credit bureaus.
 The investigation also includes verifications of tax filings and attendance at institutions of higher learning.
 Those who are selected are subject to drug testing by urinalysis.

-Except where otherwise provided by law, there is no discrimination because of color, race, religion, national origin, politics, marital status, disability, age, sex, sexual orientation, membership or non-membership in an employee organization, or on the basis of personal favoritism.
+Except where otherwise provided by law, there is no discrimination because of color, race, religion, national origin, politics, marital status, disability, age, sex, sexual orientation, gender identity, membership or non-membership in an employee organization, or on the basis of personal favoritism.